Crime in Saint Kitts and Nevis: Drugs and gangs

 Since the turn of the 21st century there has been an increase in gang and drug-related violence and crime.
 Cocaine especially is known to be frequently trafficked through the country, although the presence of the drug trade is considered relatively minor compared to other Caribbean and Latin American countries.
 Transnational gangs are not believed to operate in the country.

 Most gang activities relate to drug trafficking as well as petty crime, robberies, and extortion.
 Many homicides and attempted homicides are believed to be drug and gang-related, many caused by rival factions fighting over turf.

 A rivalry starting in 2008 is credited with the escalation of violence in the country.
 The Saint Kitts and Nevis government eventually arrested several gang leaders, one of which was later executed by hanging.

 BBC controversy

 In 2015 Saint Kitts and Nevis was named by the BBC in a report as "the most violent place on earth".
 The BBC's report was widely criticized in Saint Kitts and Nevis for exaggerating the level of violence and crime in the country.
-The police department of Saint Kitts and Nevis released a report shortly afterwards stating that crime in the country had fallen 60% in the time period from 2011 and 2015, as well as the fact that visitors and tourist to Saint Kitts and Nevis are rarely targeted.
+The police department of Saint Kitts and Nevis released a report shortly afterwards stating that crime in the country had fallen 60% in the time period from 2011 and 2015, as well as the fact that visitors and tourists to Saint Kitts and Nevis are rarely targeted.